Toyota Avanza: Indonesia

-The second-generation Avanza is available in three grade levels: 1.3 E, 1.3 G, 1.5 G, and 1.5 Veloz (replaced the S grade).
+The second-generation Avanza is available in three grade levels and two engine options, from low to highest: 1.3 E, 1.3 G, 1.5 G, and 1.5 Veloz.
+All grade levels and Veloz offered in both manual and automatic transmission, except for 1.5 G that came as a manual-only grade.
+The Veloz was introduced to replace the S grade in the previous generation.

 On 15 May 2013, dual SRS airbags and front seatbelts with force limiter and pre-tensioner became standard in all Avanza models.
+On that same year, all Avanza models also got some interior improvements, including redesigned seats, improved interior NVH (Noise, Vibration, Harshness) dampening, and redesigned 2nd row headrest.

 The Avanza received its first facelift on 12 August 2015 with development led by chief engineer Kazuhiko Yamashita.
 The changes consist of a newer engine, where the previous K3-VE engine replaced by a 1.3-litre 1NR-VE Dual VVT-i unit, while the 3SZ-VE engine replaced by a 1.5-litre 2NR-VE Dual VVT-i unit.
-Other changes includes an updated front and rear fascias, interior colour, head unit and ABS/EBD as standard (previously only available on Veloz grade).
+Other changes includes an updated front and rear fascias, speedometer design, interior colour, new Double DIN head unit with Bluetooth connectivity and ABS/EBD as standard (previously only available on Veloz grade).
 The Veloz grade also received a 1.3-litre engine option, which can be equipped with either manual or automatic transmission.
 Drive-by-wire system became standard in all models.
 The "Avanza" branding was omitted in marketing materials for the Veloz grade.

+A special edition called the "Avanza Limited Edition" was released at 2017 Gaikindo Indonesia International Auto Show, with only 150 units being produced.
+This edition was based on the 1.5 G grade and is limited to a manual transmission and a white exterior colour.
+Features include side skirts, additional DRLs below the foglights, and a "Limited" emblem on the rear.

 The Avanza received its second facelift on 15 January 2019 with development led by chief engineer Kazutoshi Sakamoto.
 The front fascia was redesigned with a split-styled headlights, while the side mirrors is shared with the F800 series Rush.
 The rear fascia also received an update.
 LED headlights became standard on all variants, along with shark fin-type antenna, updated alloy wheel design and interior colour, digital air conditioner controls, auto retractable outer mirror (for G and Veloz grades), keyless entry system with push start engine button (for Veloz grade), and revised suspension tunings.

 The GR Limited variant for the Veloz grade was launched on 9 August 2021, which also replaced the regular model.
 It came with a Gazoo Racing-branded bodykit, with black-coloured mirror cover and alloy wheels.
 No changes were made to the interior.
 Powertrain options also remain the same with 1.3-litre and 1.5-litre engines.
 Production lasted until October 2021 with 3,805 units sold.